noobdealer/bluroma-py/README.md

 ### Future
 Cool ideas that I feel would make up a "stable" release
-* Interoperability / Federation (is this even possible with the atproto library?)
+* Interoperability / Federation (is some of this even possible with the atproto library?)
   * List links to ATproto tools
   * Show something for third-party AppViews
-  * "Enhanced" Bridgy Fed posts (full post data is stored inside of the records, not used by Bluesky)
+  * "Enhanced" Bridgy Fed posts (full post data is stored inside of the records, not used by Bluesky i.e. can be used by third party clients)
   * Account migrations
 * Customization
   * Themes
   * Moderation
-  * Opt-in post gating
+    * Bypassing blocked posts
+    * Respecting the "users demands authentication" check